In Plain English

 Key Points

-- Creates a statutory public right to non-motorised boating on inland waterways in England and Wales.
+- Creates public access for non-motorised boating on inland waterways in England and Wales (motorised craft remain governed by existing rules).

 Who is affected?